dfinity/portal/docs/tutorials/deploy_sample_app.md

 ### dfx

-In this tutorial, we use a Canister SDK called `dfx`, which is the default SDK maintained by the DFINITY foundation.
+This tutorial uses a Canister SDK called `dfx`, which is the default SDK maintained by the DFINITY foundation.

 To install `dfx`, run: